-Module 1 Fintech and the principles of regulating financial markets Module 2 The role of technology in providing financial services Module 3 Technology-enabled structural change in financial markets Module 4 AI-based financial services Module 5 Crypto-assets Module 6 Financial regulation and data regulation Module 7 RegTech and supTech, standardisation Module 8 Set up of supervision Module 9 Priorities in fintech regulation and global competition

-06 SEPTEMBER
+MODULES

+Module 1 Fintech and the principles of regulating financial markets

+Module 2 The role of technology in providing financial services

+Module 3 Technology-enabled structural change in financial markets

+Module 4 AI-based financial services

+Module 5 Crypto-assets

+Module 6 Financial regulation and data regulation

+Module 7 RegTech and supTech, standardisation

+Module 8 Set up of supervision

+Module 9 Priorities in fintech regulation and global competition

+COURSE SCHEDULE

+15 FEBRUARY

-Opening of the course Kick off Live Session
+Opening of the course Kick off Live Session\

-12:00 PM -01:00 PM (CET) 06 SEPT - 01 OCT
+12:00 PM -01:00 PM (CET)

+15 FEBRUARY - 05MARCH

 Participants are expected to devote 8 hours for progressing in self-paced course content (video material, reading), and 10 hours for attending live sessions (mandatory participation).

-Live Sessions schedule all held 12:00 PM - 2:30 PM (CET) (All times tbc)
+Live Sessions\ schedule all held 12:00 PM - 2:30 PM (CET)

+(All times tbc)

-09 Sept.
-(Modules 1-2) 16 Sept.
-(Modules 3-4) 23 Sept.
-(Module 5) 30 Sept.
-(Module 9 including live parts from 6,7,8)
+19 February (Modules 1-2) 22 February (Modules 3-4) 26 February (Module 5) 05 March (Module 9 including live parts from 6,7,8)

-01OCTOBER
+05 MARCH

 Closing of the course

 Prerequisites

+ELIGIBILIT

 Degree required to be able to follow the course

 Graduate degree in Law or Economics, or equivalent.

-ELIGIBILITY Prior knowledge required to be able to follow the course Prior professional exposure to financial regulation.
-Technical equipment required A good internet connection, headphones with a microphone and a webcam.
-To join the live classes you will need to have the Zoom software installed on your computer and a webcam/microphone FFFS AND INFO 1100 € Early Bird fee (1200 € Standard fee) - Private Sector.
-1000 € Early Bird fee (1100 € Standard fee) - Public Authorities (e.g. National Competent Authorities, Central Banks and European Institutions).
-800€ - Academics (Full-time Professors, full-time PhD Students and full-time Research Associates).
+Prior knowledge required to be able to follow the course Prior professional exposure to financial regulation.

+Technical equipment required

+A good internet connection, headphones with a microphone and a webcam.

+To join the live classes you will need to have the Zoom software installed on your computer and a webcam/microphone

+1050€ - Private Sector.

+950€ - Public Authorities (e.g. National Competent Authorities, Central Banks and European Institutions).
+750€ - Academics (Full-time Professors, full-time PhD Students and full-time Research Associates).
 Please submit a certificate attesting your status of Professor, PhD Student or Research Associate to fbf@eui.eu before registering.
-The FBF secretariat will provide you with a code to register.
-Seats for academics are limited and assigned by the FBF secretariat on a case-by-case basis.
-Early Bird registration deadline: 18 July 2021 Registration deadline: 05 September 2021 A certificate of attendance will be provided to all participants after the course. ^{} Participation in live sessions is a mandatory course requirement ABOUT EUI AND RSCAS The European University Institute (EUI) is a unique international institution for doctorate and post-doctorate studies and research, situated in the Tuscan hills overlooking Florence.
+The FBF secretariat will provide you with a code to register. \Seats for academics are limited and assigned by the FBF secretariat on a case-by-case basis.
+Registration deadline: 01 February 2021 Please note that the payment must be settled one week before the start of the course.
+A certificate of attendance will be provided to all participants after the course.
+FEES AND INFO \ Participation in live sessions is a mandatory course requirement ABOUT EUI AND RSCAS The European University Institute (EUI) is a unique international institution for doctorate and post-doctorate studies and research, situated in the Tuscan hills overlooking Florence.
 Since its founding in 1972 by the six original members of the then European Communities, the EUI has earned a reputation as a leading international academic institution with a European focus.
 The four departments - Economics, History and Civilization, Law, and Political and Social Sciences - host scholars from more than 60 countries.
 The EUI hosts also the Max Weber Programme, the largest postdoctoral programme in social sciences in Europe, and the School of Transnational Governance (STG), which trains tomorrow's leaders on the concepts, methods and practices of governance beyond the state.
 Furthermore, the EUI is the home of the Robert Schuman Centre for Advanced Studies (RSCAS), focused on interdisciplinary, comparative and policy research on the major issues affecting European societies.